Photo by: Ray Mathis

-One of the most beautiful stretches of land in the world, Colorado National Monument is comprised of more than 20,500 acres of high desert looming over the Colorado River just west of Grand Junction.
+One of the most beautiful stretches of land in the world, Colorado National Monument is comprised of more than 20,500 acres of high desert looming over the Colorado River just a few miles from Downtown Grand Junction.
 Teeming with mind-boggling rock formations, a vast range of wildlife and hypnotizing panoramas, it offers a phenomenal range of adventures.
 Here are six of the best ways to experience it.

 1. Cycling

-Rim Rock Drive is a paved road that winds up and down through Colorado National Monument for 23 miles between the Grand Junction and Fruita entrances.
-The route is still sometimes referred to as “Tour of the Moon”, thanks to cyclists from around the world who flocked here in the 1980s for the iconic Coors Classic bike race.
-The Tour of the Moon ride is still held every year at the Monument.
-And with a route that winds through cliff walls of colorful sandstone and granite, up and down tight switchbacks, onto the plateau and back down again, it’s easy to see where this celestial moniker comes from.
-From either entrance, you end up ascending about 2,000 feet along the 23 miles, but most of the climbing is gradual, and you’ll knock out the toughest bit during the first few miles.
+Rim Rock Drive is a paved road that winds through the Colorado National Monument for 23 miles between the Grand Junction and Fruita National Park Service (NPS) entrances.
+The route is sometimes referred to as “Tour of the Moon,” a nod to cyclists from around the world who flocked here in the 1980s for the iconic Coors Classic bike race.
+The Tour of the Moon ride is still held every year at the Monument, under new management.
+With a route that winds through cliff walls of colorful sandstone and granite, up and down tight switchbacks, onto the plateau and back down again, it’s easy to see where this celestial moniker comes from.
+From either entrance, you gain about 2,000 feet along the 23 miles, but most of the climbing is gradual, and you’ll knock out the toughest stretch during the first few miles.

-Rim Rock Drive is a two-way road, and while motorized traffic is typically light and slow-moving, it’s important to be mindful and respectful by riding in single file when cars are present.
+Rim Rock Drive is a two-way road, and while motorized traffic is typically light and slow-moving, it’s important to be mindful and respectful by riding in single file.
 The best times to ride the Monument, especially in the summer, are early in the morning and in the evening.
 Bike lights are required (you pass through several dark, narrow tunnels beyond both entrance areas) and helmets are always recommended, along with plenty of water, sunscreen, and spare tubes.
-The entrance fee is $5 for cyclists.
+The entrance fee is $15 for cyclists, as Colorado National Monument is part of the National Park Service.

 2. Hiking

-For Beginners, Devil’s Kitchen: Starting from the Devil’s Kitchen parking lot on Rim Rock Drive near the Grand Junction side of Colorado National Monument, this 1.1-mile, out-and-back trail zig-zags along dirt singletrack surrounded by desert shrubs up into a “kitchen” of wide rock columns and stacked slabs of upright boulders.
-Although the distance is short, the gradient becomes quite steep, climbing a rocky staircase for nearly 250 feet of elevation gain and loss.
+For Beginners, Devil’s Kitchen: Starting from the Devil’s Kitchen parking lot on Rim Rock Drive near the east side of Colorado National Monument, this 1.1-mile, out-and-back trail zig-zags along dirt singletrack surrounded by desert shrubs up into a “kitchen” of tall rock columns and stacked slabs of upright boulders.

-For something challenging, Lower Liberty Cap: Beginning at the Wildwood Trailhead outside of the Monument, head toward the looming red cliffs of the monument on a smooth, sandy trail that climbs gradually until you reach the cliffs themselves.
-You’ll be using your hands in places to pick your way through the rocks toward the technical summit of Liberty Cap—an ancient, solidified sand dune that is slowly being subdued by the forces of erosion.
+For a challenging hike, Lower Liberty Cap: Beginning at the Wildwood Trailhead outside of the Monument, head toward the red cliffs of the monument on a smooth, sandy trail that gradually climbs until you reach the cliffs.
+You will approach some technical terrain near Liberty Cap—an ancient, solidified sand dune that is slowly being subdued by the forces of erosion.
 Come back the same way—3.3 miles each way and 1,100 feet of climbing and descending.

 3. Camping

 The stars sure seem closer here—especially when you’re spending the night with an unobstructed view of the night sky.
-The simplest way to soak it up is by staying at Saddlehorn Campground, located near the visitor center inside the Monument.
+The simplest way to soak it up is by staying at Saddlehorn Campground, located near the Colorado National Monument Visitor Center.
 The campground features an A-loop area of sites for tent campers (be aware there is a maximum of two vehicles, seven people and three tents per site), open year-round on a first-come basis.
 B-loop and C-loop sites are available for individuals, groups, and recreational vehicles from mid-March through October and can be reserved here.
-Single nights are available without reservation on a first-come basis; while large groups of 15-plus must make reservations (call 970-858-3617, ext.
-300.).
+Single nights are available without reservation on a first-come basis; while large groups of 15-plus must make reservations (call 970-858-3617, Ext.
+300).

 4. Rock Formations